djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 1. The first thing you want to do is configure your two source transformations.
 The first source will point to the 'TripDataCSV' DelimitedText dataset.
 To add a source transformation, click on the **Add Source** box in the canvas.

     ![Portal](./assets/images/dataflow4.png)
 1. Name your source 'TripDataCSV' and select the 'TripDataCSV' dataset from the source drop-down.
 If you remember, you didn't import a schema initially when creating this dataset as there was no data there.
-Since `trip-data.csv` exists now, click **Edit** to go to the dataset settings tab.
+Since `trip-data.csv` exists now, click **Open** to go to the dataset settings tab.

     ![Portal](./assets/images/dataflow5.png)
 1. Go to tab **Schema** and click **Import schema**.
 Select **From connection/store** to import directly from the file store.
 Fourteen columns of type string should appear.